Graduate School Handbook Part 13 - Preparing for the final assessment

 - print out the contents pages with plenty of spacing, and write very brief summaries of the content under each heading;

-- practice telling the story of the whole research in 2 minutes;
+- practice telling the story of the whole research in two minutes;

-- practice telling the story of different chapters, each in 2 minutes;
+- practice telling the story of different chapters, each in two minutes;

 - identify areas of weakness and make notes on each;